 Read this: Best smart devices for your kitchen

-To be clear, we‚Äôre not talking Amazon Dash buttons here - those devices stick to your worktop or wall for easy re-ordering, but still require you to tap.
-This is a step further, and more devices are slowly housing the smart re-ordering tech.
+To be clear, we‚Äôre not talking the recently retired Amazon Dash buttons here - y'know, the devices that you could stick to your worktop or wall for easy re-ordering.
+No, this is a step further, and more devices are slowly incorporating the smart re-ordering tech.
 But which are the best Amazon Dash-enabled devices you can buy right now?
 Let‚Äôs explore below.

 Waking up to a morning coffee has never been this easy, with Behmor's Brewer bringing some nifty automation smarts to the table.
 Not only are your brews customisable from the accompanying smartphone app, but integration with Alexa also means you can simply shout the smart assistant whenever you need a dose of caffeine.
 And thanks to its built-in Wi-Fi connectivity, the device can automatically reorder beans or grounds when it detects you're running low.